pambrose/srcref/README.md

-# srcref - Dynamic GitHub Permalinks
+# srcref - Dynamic Line-Specific GitHub Permalinks

-It is sometimes problematic to embed GitHub permalinks (references to specific lines of code) in docs because the permalinks are not updated when the referenced code is changed.
+It is problematic to embed GitHub permalinks with line references in documentation because the line values are not updated when the file contents are changed.

 _srcref_ is a simple utility that allows you to embed GitHub permalinks into your docs without worrying about the line numbers of the code changing.